glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 \subsubsection{Penalty, gamma penalty, alpha parameters}

-To perform variable selection, \code{glmmPen} allows the fixed effect coefficients to be penalized using the minimax concave penalty (MCP) (default), smoothly clipped absolute deviation (SCAD), or least absolute shrinkage and selection operator (LASSO) penalties \citep{grpreg2015, ncvreg2011, glmnet2010} via the \code{penalty} argument, which takes as input the character strings ``MCP'', ``SCAD'', or ``lasso''.
-The \code{glmmPen} algorithm restricts both the fixed and random effects to be penalized using the same type of penalty (e.g.,~MCP used to penalize fixed effects and (grouped) MCP used to penalize random effects).
+To perform variable selection, \code{glmmPen} allows the fixed effect coefficients to be penalized using the minimax concave penalty (MCP, the default), the smoothly clipped absolute deviation (SCAD) penalty, or the least absolute shrinkage and selection operator (LASSO) penalty \citep{ncvreg2011, glmnet2010} via the \code{penalty} argument, which takes as input the character strings ``MCP'', ``SCAD'', or ``lasso''.
+The random effects are then penalized using the grouped version of the selected penalty type \citep{grpreg2015}, e.g.,~if the MCP penalty is used to penalize the fixed effects, then the grouped MCP penalty is used to penalize the random effects covariance matrix coefficients.

 In addition to the previously discussed penalty parameters ($\lambda_0, \lambda_1$), the MCP and SCAD penalties also use a scaling factor \citep{ncvreg2011, grpreg2015}.
-The argument \\ \code{gamma\_penalty} specifies this scaling factor, with the default of 3 and 4 for the MCP and SCAD penalties, respectively.
-Additionally, the argument \code{alpha} allows for the elastic net estimator, controlling the relative contribution of the MCP/SCAD/LASSO penalty and the ridge, or L2, penalty.
-Setting \code{alpha} to 1, the default, is equivalent to the regular penalty with no L2 contribution.
+The argument \code{gamma\_penalty} specifies this scaling factor, with the default of 3 and 4 for the MCP and SCAD penalties, respectively.
+Additionally, the argument \code{alpha} allows for the elastic net estimator, controlling the relative contribution of the MCP/SCAD/LASSO penalty and the ridge, or $L_2$, penalty.
+Setting \code{alpha} to 1 (the default) is equivalent to the regular penalty with no $L_2$ contribution.